-Imagine that you have muscular dystrophy.
+Imagine that you have multiple sclerosis (MS).
 This autoimmune disease causes your body's immune system to attack healthy cells, eventually leading you to lose control of the muscles in your limbs.
-Besides exercise and physical therapy to keep muscles as strong as possible, you don't have many options for treatment; however, a plasmapheresis procedure may offer hope for people suffering from muscular dystrophy and other autoimmune disorders.
+Besides exercise and physical therapy to keep muscles as strong as possible, you don't have many options for treatment; however, a plasmapheresis procedure may offer hope for people suffering from MS and other autoimmune disorders.

 Autoimmune diseases cause the body's immune system to attack itself.
 While some cells attack the immune system directly, other cells produce auto-antibodies that circulate through the blood to attack healthy cells.
 People diagnosed with autoimmune disorders usually take medication to suppress their immune systems or lessen the inflammation of tissues; however, use of these medications for long periods of time can have serious side effects.
 For example, medications can suppress the immune system so much that the body can't fight off infection.

 In the 1970s medical researchers explored alternative treatments for autoimmune disorders that could help reduce the amount of medication patients had to take.
 One method that researchers discovered was plasmapheresis.